-As part of the Administration's commitment to improving customer service delivery, the following proposed Information Collection Request “Improving Customer Experience (OMB Circular A-11, Section 280 Implementation)” is pending at the Social Security Administration.
-The Social Security Administration will submit it to OMB for approval under the Paperwork Reduction Act (PRA) (44 U.S.C.
-3501 et. seq.) within 60 days from the date of this notice.
+As part of the Administration's commitment to improving customer service delivery, the Department of Agriculture, has under OMB review the following proposed Information Collection Request “Improving Customer Experience (OMB Circular A-11, Section 280 Implementation)” for approval under the Paperwork Reduction Act (PRA).

-Submit comments identified by Information Collection 0960-XXXX, Improving Customer Experience (OMB Circular A-11, Section 280 Implementation), by any of the following methods:
+Submit comments identified by Information Collection 0503-XXXX, Improving Customer Experience (OMB Circular A-11, Section 280 Implementation), by any of the following methods:

 Federal eRulemaking portal: https://www.regulations.gov.
 Follow the instructions for submitting comments.
 Comments submitted electronically, including attachments to https://www.regulations.gov, will be posted to the docket unchanged.

 Mail: Departmental Clearance Office, USDA, OCIO, Mail Stop 7602, Washington, DC 20250-7602, Improving Customer Experience (OMB Circular A-11, Section 280 Implementation).

 Instructions: Please submit comments only and cite Information Collection 0503-XXXX, Improving Customer Experience (OMB Circular A-11, Section 280 Implementation) in all correspondence related to this collection.
 To confirm receipt of your comment(s), please check regulations.gov, approximately two-to-three business days after submission to verify posting (except allow 30 days for posting of comments submitted by mail).

 Requests for additional information should be directed to Ruth Brown, Office of the Chief Information Officer, Information Resources Management Center, 1200 Independence Avenue SW, Washington, DC 20250 or via email to: USDA.PRA@USDA.gov.